twinfoundation/engine/packages/engine/docs/reference/interfaces/IEngineEnvironmentVariables.md

 > `optional` **identityConnector**: `string`

-The type of identity connector: entity-storage, iota, iota-stardust.
+The type of identity connector: entity-storage, iota.

 ***